 4 Things need to pay attention to Improve Your Content Marketing

 Over the past decade, content marketing has become a widely-established reality.
-Companies have hired writers and content directors to run departments, create blogs and other materials, and in the process, some have made sure that salespeople can mean End the cold call.
+Companies have hired writers and content directors to run departments, create blogs and other materials, and to even end the era of cold calls.

 The Playbook looks simple: engage potential customers with content relevant to each stage of their buying journey and expand their offers to motivate them to contact your sales team for a demonstration.
 With online technology and targeted listings will be a cost-effective tool to separate the suspects from prospects, speed up converting customers through sales channels and equally important, Optimize “data-driven marketing” by forcing each section of metrics like open, reads, downloads,… etc. But as Churchill has said after Gallipoli, “However, beautifully strategic you have to sometimes look at the results.”
 Review: The blog’s branding output has grown by more than 800% in the past five years, but the organic social share of blogs has fallen by 89%, and about 5% of the content gets 90% of the interaction.
 An estimated that about 70% of content created by marketing is never used by sales representatives and a similar percentage of leads are disappeared into the “black hole leading the sale.”
 Despite the repeated mantra of “data-driven”, there are different tips on what content marketing criteria show success as well as many of the joyful’s assertions about best practices in This area.
 We tested 34 million client-side interactions and content on the DocSend platform, allowing sales organizations to upload and share documents with potential customers.
 The result is experiential data and a good starting point for examining the core aspects of any content marketing initiative: the number of potential customers actually spending on content, on the device. , time and type of content they like.